 The heart electrical signal is the strongest signal in the body and can be sensed even in the fingertip.
 In the last decade, the registration of the electrical activity of the heart by electrocardiogram (ECG) has been shown to be suitable for personal identification.
 2,4–8.
 Currently, biometric recognition is based on 12-lead ECG.
 However, the 12-lead system is not user friendly and usually requires medical personnel to be set up.
 Although an approach to move toward single-lead acquisition was developed,10,11 a pair of electrodes are still needed.
 Two electrodes may be affordable but a person still needs to be in a physical contact with a device for biometric recognition.
-Beat-to-beat interval of heart rate can be measured by compact wearable devices such as watches or wristbands and even remotely by video cameras.14 Moreover, it reduces substantially the data dimensionality needed for verification in comparison to ECG.
+Beat-to-beat interval of heart rate can be measured by compact wearable devices such as watches or wristbands and even remotely by video cameras.9 Moreover, it reduces substantially the data dimensionality needed for verification in comparison to ECG.
 Beat-to-beat variability may reflect the uniqueness of physiological systems that contribute to its behaviors.

 In our work, we aim to design a biometric verification method that is based on heartbeat interval only.
 Our method is based on heartbeat interval which are the time interval between consecutive R peak in the ECG signal.
 Note that any device that provides information on beat interval can theoretically be used.
 In real-life biometric, we would have a database of biometric signatures based of course on heartbeat intervals.
 Once a subject claim to be person “A”, the algorithm would track the biometric signature of “A” in the database and compare it to the current biometric signature using a neural network.
 Before using the neural network for the first time, we must acquire the database and then train the network with it.
 Once we completed the training, the neural network should be able to compare and make decisions for also new subject that were added to the database with no retraining.
 Thus, the system should perform well in both conditions.
 Moreover, biometric signature is calibrated seldomly, age should have only weak effect on the performance.
-Finally, due to the wide use of medications around the world, we would like to examine the effect of drug admission on the verification task performance.
+Finally, due to the wide use of medications around the world, we would like to examine the effect of drug administration on the verification task performance.

 Results